gnothiseautonlw/burp-shell-fwd-lfi/README.md

       * Click 'next'

 # Usage and principles
-This article explains how to use the plugin and the principles and work it applies behind the screens: https://docs.google.com/document/d/1Vk-CPFgylO79IJaSRq930qDs7N-rQnVHpRp2I9ooqR8/edit?usp=sharing
+This article explains how to use the plugin.
+It will also demystify the principles and work that happens behind the scenes of this plugin: https://docs.google.com/document/d/1Vk-CPFgylO79IJaSRq930qDs7N-rQnVHpRp2I9ooqR8/edit?usp=sharing